sandoche/Surfable-app/README.md

 - It uses Google Play Store as a source of data by using apps' names, icons and developer website
 - The search also works using Google Play Store data
 - Because it uses the developer website as the URL of the app, some URLs can be wrong, but it can be corrected (see the documentation below)
-- Some links may be missing of the search it can manually be added, doing a pull request
+- Some links may be missing on the search (you can make a pull request to add them)

-## 📖 How to add & update a website
+## 📖 How to add or update a website

 If you don't know Javascript, just open an [https://github.com/sandoche/Surfable-app/issues](issue) explaining what link you would like to add / edit.
 Otherwise just follow the steps below.

 ### Update a website

-If you realize that a website redirects to the wrong URL you can correct it, by following these steps:
+If you realize that a website redirects to the wrong URL you can correct it by following these steps:
 1. Go to the page that is wrong
 2. Copy the `appId` from the URL for example in `https://surfable.app/pwa/com.sandoche.gitnews/` it would be `com.sandoche.gitnews`
 3. Edit the following file [`src/data/websites.js`](/src/data/websites.js)
-4. Check if the `appId` does not already exist, if it does edit the object if it does not add to the array, a new object like the following:
+4. Check if the `appId` does not already exist, if it does, edit the object and if it does not exsit, add a new object like below to the array:
 ```js
 {
   title: 'Twitter',